 - Assistant District Attorney, Tarrant County District Attorney's Office;

-- Assistant Attorney General of Texas, Tax Division;
+- Assistant Attorney General of Texas, Tax Division; and

 - Member, City of Austin Planning Commission.